protonvert/rock-paper-scissors/README.md

 # rock-paper-scissors

-Basic rock paper scissors javascript test utilizing the chrome developer console.
-Nothing to see here... yet.
+Basic rock paper scissors game.
+This is an upgraded version of my console edition utilizing DOM manipulation.